 - Golden Snitch: The $400 and $500 questions.
 Despite the second round's dollar values being much higher than those in the first round, having Ben as a contestant made come-from-behind victories difficult to accomplish.

-- There have been situations where a contestant behind by $450 won after responding correctly to a $500 question.
-However, these occasions were rare.
+- On at least one occasion, a contestant who was behind by $450 won after responding correctly to a $500 question (which also happened to be the final question of the second round).
+However, comeback victories like this were rare.

 - Luck-Based Mission: The dollar values are never shown until the topics are chosen.
 It's not so bad in the first round, but in the second round, any lead of less than $500 can evaporate with just one question.